malikkarim14/Failed-Orders-at-Gett/README.md

 - `is_driver assigned key` = whether or not a driver has been assigned
 - `cancellation time in seconds` = the number of seconds that passed before cancellation

-## Source Code
+## Preprocessing Code

-You can see my code for preparing the data in [here](https://github.com/malikkarim14/Reddit-Scraping/blob/9f8e159faf693c05f8dcc5a3aa1b629705e82bf3/Scrape_Reddit.ipynb)
+You can see my code for preparing the data in [here](https://github.com/malikkarim14/Failed-Orders-at-Gett/blob/cd3988e7797d20b23962b55d62697682ad8710c3/Preprocessing_Gett_Project.ipynb)

 ## Result